-Quebec judge under fire for his comments during sex assault case
+Quebec judge under fire for his comments during sex-assault case

 The girl described how Mr. Figaro asked for her phone number and made other advances before he started kissing, touching and licking her to the point of knocking off her glasses with his tongue.

-On the tapes the judge muses about different levels of consent that might be required for kissing compared to touching someone's buttocks.
+On the tapes, the judge muses about different levels of consent that might be required for kissing compared with touching someone's buttocks.
 The judge uses a French euphemism, "mettre la main au panier," (putting a hand in the basket) to describe the assailant putting his hands on the woman's rear end.

 "She looks nice, she's polite.
 A man is interested in her, he tries to kiss her.
 Surely the same consent isn't required to try to kiss someone as for touching her bottom?"